About the Scholarship

-Since 2016, regional students in Year 10 and 11 have been given the opportunity to apply for the Nathaniel O’Brien Class of Cabaret Scholarship.
+Since 2016, regional students in Year 10 and 11 have been given the opportunity to apply for the Nathaniel O’Brien Class of Cabaret Scholarship for the following year's program.
 The recipients of the scholarship will participate in the Class of Cabaret program culminating in a group performance during Adelaide Cabaret Festival.
 Each scholarship is valued at up to $5000 to assist with travel, accommodation and private vocal tuition in order for the selected student to participate in the program in Adelaide throughout Term 1 and 2 each year.
 In addition, Adelaide Festival Centre's CentrED program will provide a SACE teacher to guide each student through assessments to achieve SACE Community Studies Stage 1 or Creative Arts Stage 2 accreditation by the conclusion of the program.
-Applications open each year in July.
+Applications for the 2021 Nathaniel O'Brien Scholarship for regional students have now closed.

-For more information about the Nathaniel O’Brien Class of Cabaret Scholarship please contact Jana Drummond at Jana.Drummond@adelaidefestivalcentre.com.au.
+For more information about the Nathaniel O’Brien Scholarship please contact Kim Smout at firstname.lastname@example.org.

 The Nathaniel O’Brien Scholarship is proudly funded by the Adelaide Festival Centre’s Foundation and was created to honour the memory of Class of Cabaret graduate Nathaniel O’Brien.